samwell-ho/openpgp-ca/doc/src/README.md

 - encrypt and sign email, as well as
 - how to recognize encrypted and signed email.

-OpenPGP CA alleviates unsophisticated users from having to learn many low-level tasks, such as:
+OpenPGP CA alleviates non-technical users from having to learn many low-level tasks, such as:

 - doing key discovery,
 - checking that a key belong to the intended party (authentication and certification), and